Guy Ritchie

-Guy Stuart Ritchie (born 10 September 1968) is an English film director, producer and screenwriter known primarily for British comedy gangster films and large-scale action-adventure films.
+Guy Stuart Ritchie (born 10 September 1968) is an English filmmaker known primarily for British comedy gangster films and large-scale action-adventure films.

 Ritchie left school at the age of 15, and worked in entry-level jobs in the film industry before going on to direct television commercials.
 In 1995, he directed a short film, The Hard Case, followed by the crime comedy Lock, Stock and Two Smoking Barrels (1998), his feature-length directorial debut.
 He gained recognition with his second film, Snatch (2000), which found critical and commercial success.
 Following Snatch, Ritchie directed Swept Away (2002), a critically panned box-office bomb starring Madonna, to whom Ritchie was married between 2000 and 2008.
 He went on to direct Revolver (2005) and RocknRolla (2008), which were less successful and received mixed reviews.
 In 2009 and 2011, he directed the box-office hits Sherlock Holmes and its sequel, Sherlock Holmes: A Game of Shadows starring Robert Downey Jr. as the title character.
-The former was nominated for Academy Awards in Best Original Score and Best Art Direction.
+The former movie was nominated for Academy Awards in Best Original Score and Best Art Direction.

 His other directed films include The Man from U.N.C.L.E.
 (2015), based on the 1960s television series, King Arthur: Legend of the Sword (2017), and Aladdin (2019), Disney's live-action adaptation of their 1992 animated film, which grossed over $1 billion worldwide, becoming one of the highest-grossing films in 2019 and the highest-grossing film of Ritchie's career.
 In 2019, he returned to crime comedy with The Gentlemen (2019), which was mostly well received and a commercial success.
 He subsequently reteamed with Jason Statham on the action films Wrath of Man (2021) and Operation Fortune: Ruse de Guerre (2023).
 His second film of 2023, The Covenant, received generally positive reviews.